Lightning-AI/pytorch-lightning/README.md

 This is a research tool I built for myself internally while doing my PhD.
 The API is not 100% production quality, but my hope is that by open-sourcing, we can all get it there (I don't have too much time nowadays to write production-level code).

 ## What is it?
 Keras is too abstract for researchers.
-Lightning makes it so you only have to define your model but still control all details of training if you need to.
+Lightning abstracts the full training loop but gives you control in the critical points.

 To use lightning do 2 things:
 1. Define a model with the lightning interface.